 However, as the spray foam insulation process is becoming more popular than ever in Canada, there are also growing concerns about the health and safety risks associated with it.

-Is there any Risks of Spray Foam Insulation?
+Are there any Risks of Spray Foam Insulation?

 Right now, spray foam insulation is a booming business in both Canada’s commercial spray foam insulation and residential spray foam insulation sectors.
 This year alone, close to a half million households will be choosing spray foam insulation as an option to keep their attic, basement insulation or garage from driving up energy costs.